-Policy T12 - Car parking provision in new developments All new developments including changes of use, which generate a demand for car parking will be required to make provision for car parking on site, to meet the minimum operational needs of the development.
+All new developments including changes of use, which generate a demand for car parking will be required to make provision for car parking on site, to meet the minimum operational needs of the development.

-Additional space for non operational car parking will be permitted up to a maximum standard.
-This will be determined by:

-- the nature and type of use; whether off-site car parking would result in a danger to highway and pedestrian safety; - whether the locality in which the proposed development is located is served by public car parking facilities; - whether off-site parking would result in demonstrable harm to residential amenity; and the relative accessibility of the development site by public transport services.
+Whether off-site car parking would result in a danger to highway and pedestrian safety;

-Abstracts from the SPD
+Whether off-site parking would result in demonstrable harm to residential amenity; and

+The relative accessibility of the development site by public transport services.

-4.15 When dealing with residential parking, a request will be made for developers to make provision for a ratio of 0.70;1 parking spaces to dwellings.
-Where a developer is unable to achieve this , or where this is not desirable, a request for access to be improved by other modes, either through contributions or direct improvements on the ground, will be made.
+4.15 When dealing with residential parking, a request will be made for developers to make provision for a ratio of 0.70 parking spaces to dwellings.

+Where a developer is unable to achieve this, or where this is not desirable, a request for access to be improved by other modes, either through contributions or direct improvements on the ground, will be made.